-The overall workflow of an upgrade installation is as follows:
+The overall workflow of an upgrade installation follows:

-• Plan your upgrade installation for this system and complete the upgrade installation worksheets.

-- Install a z/VM V7.1 work system for your upgrade installation.
-Run INSTPLAN, verify your upgrade installation volumes, and then run INSTALL. - Create a backup of the system that is to be upgraded, following your normal backup procedures. - Generate the STAGE1 changes file.
+- Plan your upgrade installation for this system and complete the upgrade installation worksheets. - Install a z/VM 7.3 work system for your upgrade installation.
+Run INSTPLAN, verify your upgrade installation volumes, and then run INSTALL. - Use your normal backup procedures to create a backup of the system you are upgrading. - Generate the STAGE1 changes file.
 Run INSTUPGR with the STAGE1 operand and the PRIME option to create a file containing the specific STAGE1 changes to be made to the system or member that is being upgraded. - Make the STAGE1 changes.
-Run INSTUPGR with the STAGE1 operand and the COMMIT option to update the system or member that is being upgraded with the changes identified previously.
-Note that you have the option to complete these changes manually. - Finish the STAGE1 upgrade.
+Run INSTUPGR with the STAGE1 operand and the COMMIT option to update the system or member that is being upgraded with the changes identified previously. - Finish the STAGE1 upgrade.
 Before running STAGE2, you will need to review security manager and user directory considerations.
 If you have any local modifications to components that are upgraded to the new release, you will also need to rework them.
-Note that when the first member of an SSI cluster is upgraded, all members of the cluster will be upgraded to the new level of DirMaint between STAGE1 and STAGE2. - Back up the system that is being upgraded.
+Note that when the first member of an SSI cluster is upgraded, all members of the cluster will be upgraded to the new level of DirMaint between STAGE1 and STAGE2.

+Note: The DirMaint configuration files from the old release will need to be moved to the new release disks and all DirMaint servers (DIRMAINT, DATAMOVE, and DIRMSAT) on all members in an SSI cluster will need to be recycled before starting STAGE2.

+- Back up the system that is being upgraded.
 At this point, all production work running on the system or member that is being upgraded must be stopped or relocated to another member of your cluster and a backup of the system that you are upgrading must be created. - Generate the STAGE2 changes file.
 Run INSTUPGR with the STAGE2 operand and the PRIME option to create a file containing the specific STAGE2 changes to be made to the system or member that is being upgraded. - Make the STAGE2 changes.
 Run INSTUPGR with the STAGE2 operand and the COMMIT option to update the system or member that is being upgraded with the STAGE2 changes identified previously.
-Note that, as with the STAGE1 changes, you have the option to complete these changes manually.
 The VMPSFS, VMSYS, VMSYSU, and VMSYSR servers will be recycled during the STAGE2 commit process. - Finish the upgrade of your system.
 To complete the upgrade, you will review updates and considerations, IPL your upgraded system or member, migrate LPs, and perform manual updates. - Resume your normal production work.